ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - Added an option to display NPC's health on the reticle when playing with keyboard and mouse
 - Crosshair will appear in the first person view on Annihilator and Buzzard when playing with controller
 - Pressing radar zoom out button now will make it stay zoomed out for a few seconds, and added an option to allow to custom zoom delay time
+- Adjusted Handbrake Cam behavior on keyboard and mouse
 - Fixed radio reset after cutscene
 - Workaround for lights & motion blur flicker intermittently when player is drunk
 - Fixed helicopter searchlights flicker violently when more than one helicopter is present